03 October 2016

 Medicare and Medicaid

-Medicare Part B covers lifts under Durable Medical Equipment and needs a doctor’s prescription to be considered.
-More information on Medicare Part B. In addition, check with your Medicaid local office about assistance in funding your stairlift.
+Medicare Part B covers patient lifts under Durable Medical Equipment and needs a doctor’s prescription to be considered, but not stairlifts.
+More information on Medicare Part B. In addition, check with your Medicaid local office about assistance for funding.

 Grants and Loans